WARNING; This is a graphic story. May be sensitive to some readers.

 I’m in shock.
 I’ve never heard about any of this.
 I didn’t even know that Morada had a brother.
 We never hung out at Morada’s house, but I never thought anything of it.
 I’ve never been inside her room.
 Was this why?

 “But then you died.
 I cried for a week.
 Did you know that?
 Did you know what you did to me?” her voice raises almost to a shout, then she chokes.
+She lets the tears run silently down her face for a few seconds before she swallows and continues.

 “Morada, no!”
 I scream.